AbhAsg09/20MIS0158_Backend/README.md

 - Install docker and docker compose
 -  Run
 - `docker-compose build`
--`docker-compose up`
+- `docker-compose up`
- *Side Note- If it doesn't run in the first try, retry after ''Ctrl+C*
+- *Side Note- If it doesn't run in the first try, retry after ''Ctrl+C*